johan-perso/HiberFile/README.md

 ## ❓ Why

-We created HiberFile to make it easy for casual users to share large files (up to 50GB).
+We created HiberFile to make it easy for casual users to share files.
 HiberFile is a free, convenient, fast and secure platform.
 ## 🚀 Quick start

 ### Prerequisites